WSU-kduncan/cicdf25-Kiranrdm/README-CI.md

   - [DockerHub Tag Link](https://hub.docker.com/repository/docker/kiranrdm/about-me-site/tags)
   - [Screenshot DockerHub Tag](./web-content/Screenshots/dockerhub-tag.png)

-## Part 4 - Project Description & Diagram
+# Part 4 -  Diagram -- is at the top of the page

 # Citations / Resources Used
 - For Part 1 I used my web-contents from Project 3
+- To create the diagram I used `Draw.io` -- am not sure of the digram is accurate but I did the best I could.

 - I used ChatGPT to help identify why GitHub was blocking my push due to a leaked DockerHub PAT in a previous commit.
 The AI guided me on how to remove the affected commits and fix the issue using git reset and a force push.
 All steps were reviewed and performed by me.
 I used `git log --oneline --decorate --graph -05` and `git reset --hard` and git `push --force` commands.